markehammons/Skylight/README.md

 # Wayland McWayface (JVM-edition)

-This is an implementation of Wayland McWayface [Part 3](https://drewdevault.com/2018/02/28/Writing-a-wayland-compositor-part-3.html) by Drew DeVault.
+Skylight is an implementation of Wayland McWayface [Part 3](https://drewdevault.com/2018/02/28/Writing-a-wayland-compositor-part-3.html) by Drew DeVault.
-In order to have bindings of wlroots and wayland within java, I've made use of the jextract utility provided by project panama.
+In order to have bindings of wlroots and wayland within java, the use of the jextract utility provided by project panama has been enabled.
-However, I've also made use of the `foreign` api directly as well, which can be seen in `usr.include.stdlib` in the scala sources.
+The `foreign` api is also enabled and can be seen in `usr.include.stdlib` in the scala sources.

 ## Dependencies

-In order to build and run this project you will need [build ea+44 of project panama on jdk 13](https://jdk.java.net/panama/).
-You'll also need the wayland development libraries, the wlroots library and development libraries, clang, libpixman's development libraries, libxkbcommon and possibly others.
+Building and running this project requires [build ea+44 of project panama on jdk 13](https://jdk.java.net/panama/) as well as the wayland development libraries, the wlroots library and development libraries, clang, libpixman's development libraries, libxkbcommon and possibly others.

 ## Building

-To build this project, you can run `sbt compile` in the root of the project directory.
+To build this project run `sbt compile` in the root of the project directory.
 If the build fails, please check to make sure that these settings in build.sbt

 ```scala
 xdgShellProtocolLocation := file("/usr/share/wayland-protocols/unstable/xdg-shell/xdg-shell-unstable-v6.xml")